 /srv mounted on a LVM volume.
 During the initial install only one Physical Volume (PV) will be part of the Volume Group (VG).
 Another PV will be added after install to demonstrate how a VG can be extended.

-Follow the installation steps until you get to the Partition disks step, then:
+Follow the installation steps until you get to the Storage configuration step, then:

-Next, create standard /boot, swap, and / partitions with whichever filesystem you prefer.
+Next, create standard swap, and / partitions with whichever filesystem you prefer following the steps above.

-Finally, select “Finish partitioning and write changes to disk”.
+Finally, select “Done”.
 Then confirm the changes and continue with the rest of the installation.